 The equity compensation we grant to our executive officers is intended to align executive officer compensation with company performance and the creation of shareholder value.
 This compensation design has historically resulted in a strong alignment between our CEO's compensation and the company's recent performance.
 The following tables illustrate the alignment of our CEO's compensation (on a realizable pay basis) with our financial performance (based on total stockholder return, or TSR) relative to our compensation peer group used by the Compensation Committee when setting fiscal 2015 compensation.
 The vertical axis represents the percentile ranking of our and our compensation peer group's TSR over the indicated period.
-The horizontal axis represents the percentile ranking of our CEO for fiscal 2015 was well aligned with our one-year and three-year TSR, as of June 27, 2015, when compared with our fiscal 2015 compensation peer group.
+The horizontal axis represents the percentile ranking of our CEO's and our compensation peer group's chief executive officers' realizable compensation over the indicated period.
+As demonstrated by these tables, the realizable compensation of our CEO for fiscal 2015 was well aligned with our one-year and three-year TSR, as of June 27, 2015, when compared with our fiscal 2015 compensation peer group.

-- 1. The One-Year CEO Pay for Performance chart illustrates CEO Realizable Compensation for Mr. Bergman for fiscal 2015.
+- The One-Year CEO Pay for Performance chart illustrates CEO Realizable Compensation for Mr. Bergman for fiscal 2015.
 The Three-Year CEO Pay for Performance chart illustrates CEO Total Realizable Pay for Mr. Bergman for fiscal years 2013 through 2015. - 2.
 Realizable compensation is defined as the sum of (i) base salary, (ii) actual bonus earned, (iii) aggregate value of time-vested and target performance vested stock and stock units granted during the three most recent fiscal years, and (iv) aggregate in-the-money value of stock options granted during the three most recent fiscal years.
 Realizable compensation was calculated in the same manner for our CEO and the chief executive officers of the companies in our compensation peer group.
 Equity award values were calculated using each company's closing stock price as of June 26, 2015. - 3.
 TSR reflects the percentage change in value for stockholders through stock price appreciation over the applicable period (adjusted to reflect the impact of dividends paid).
 TSR was calculated using each company's closing stock price as of June 26, 2015.